nextflow-io/nextflow/README.md

     $ ./gradlew compile

-The very first time you run it, it will download automatically all the libraries required by the build process.
-It can requires some minutes to complete.
+The very first time you run it, it will automatically download all the libraries required by the build process.
+It may take some minutes to complete.

-When it completes, execute the program by using the `nextflow.sh` launch script in the project directory.
+When complete, execute the program by using the `nextflow.sh` launch script in the project directory.

-In order to create the self-contained executable package launch gradle specifying the *pack* task, using the follwing command:
+In order to create the self-contained executable package launch Gradle specifying the *pack* task, using the following command:

     $ ./gradlew pack